 - Active Pay Status Employee receives pay for a normal scheduled day of work, including regular pay, comprehensive leave, bereavement, or jury duty benefits.
-Active pay status does not include employees who are on leave of absence, on whole-week voluntary or involuntary LWOP, or receiving disability benefits (DSL, CA VDP, VSDI, or LTD). - Claims Administrator The organization that is accountable for receiving the participant's application, determining which benefits are payable and ensuring that payments are made: - o For DSL, VSDI and Leidos CAVDP, Sedgwick administers the plans. - For the Hawaii state disability plan, Life Insurance Company of North America (LINA), a New York Life company, administers the plan. - For the California SDI, Connecticut, District of Columbia, Hawaii, Massachusetts, New Jersey, New York, Oregon, Puerto Rico, Rhode Island, and Washington state, the respective states administer the state disability and medical leave programs. - Hospital Confinement any 24-hour period of time, or any part thereof, for which a claimant is properly charged a full day's rate for room and board as a registered bed patient in a hospital, or in a nursing home as defined in Section 1395X of Title 42 of the United States Code.
+Active pay status does not include employees who are on leave of absence, on whole-week voluntary or involuntary LWOP, or receiving disability benefits (DSL, CA VDP, VSDI, or LTD).
+An employee must be actively-at-work on the effective date of coverage to be covered under the Leidos STD plan. - Claims Administrator The organization that is accountable for receiving the participant's application, determining which benefits are payable and ensuring that payments are made: - o For DSL, VSDI and Leidos CAVDP, Sedgwick administers the plans. - For the Hawaii state disability plan, Life Insurance Company of North America (LINA), a New York Life company, administers the plan. - For the California SDI, Colorado, Connecticut, District of Columbia, Hawaii, Massachusetts, New Jersey, New York, Oregon, Puerto Rico, Rhode Island, and Washington state, the respective states administer the state disability and medical leave programs. - Hospital Confinement any 24-hour period of time, or any part thereof, for which a claimant is properly charged a full day's rate for room and board as a registered bed patient in a hospital, or in a nursing home as defined in Section 1395X of Title 42 of the United States Code.
 This includes hospital admission under inpatient status or observation status.
-Emergency Room Visit andOutpatient Surgery are excluded. - Physician Includes physicians and surgeons holding an M.D. or D.O. degree, physician's assistants (PA's), nurse practitioner's (NP's), psychologists, optometrists, dentists, podiatrists, and chiropractic practitioners licensed by state law and acting within the scope of their practice as defined by state law.
+Emergency Room Visit and Outpatient Surgery are excluded. - Physician Includes physicians and surgeons holding an M.D. or D.O. degree, physician's assistants (PA's), nurse practitioner's (NP's), psychologists, optometrists, dentists, podiatrists, and chiropractic practitioners licensed by state law and acting within the scope of their practice as defined by state law.
 For disability related to normal pregnancy or childbirth, medical certification may be provided by a midwife or nurse practitioner. - Psychologist a licensed psychologist with a doctoral degree in psychology, or a doctoral degree deemed equivalent for licensure under applicable state law and acting within the scope of practice as defined by state law. - Qualified Disability A disability that has been certified by a physician or other health care provider, based on objective medical evidence, and subsequently reviewed and approved by the claims administrator.
 Each plan may have different definitions as to what types of conditions are disabling (for example, some state plans differ from the private insurance plans).
 Keep in mind that not all disabilities will be approved.